 - Pressure Cooker

 Black beans are the most commonly cooked beans in my house.
-But I also cook great northern white beans and pinto beans on occasion.
+I also cook great northern white beans and pinto beans on occasion.
 They all have slightly different cooking times, but if you’re cooking them on the stove top, you need to soak them first!
 The very first step is to look through the beans and remove any small stones or other debris that may have made it into the bag.
-Then move on to soaking.
+Then, move on to soaking.

 Long Soak: Put the beans in a bowl, cover with three times the amount of water, and let soak 6-8 hours or overnight.

 Quick Soak: Put the beans in a pot, cover with three times the amount of water (so for a bag of beans you need 6-8 cups), bring the water to a boil, then remove from heat, cover and let sit for one hour.

 After whichever soaking method you choose is complete, you need to rinse the beans.
 The beans will swell while soaking so make sure you use a large pot and enough water.
 The water will also turn black if you’re using black beans!
 Totally normal.
 Set up a colander in the sink, dump the beans and water into the colander and run some water over the beans until the water runs clear into the sink.

 Return the beans to the pot after rinsing and cover with 3x the amount of water again.
 Bring the water to a boil, then reduce heat to a simmer, cover and let simmer for 45 min – 1 hour.
 I would start checking them around 40 minutes because every stove is different and cooking times can vary widely.
 Plus, some people like their beans extremely soft and others like them a little firmer.
 Depending on your “simmer” temperature, your beans could take anywhere from 40 minutes to 90 minutes.
 Every so often, just remove the lid, scoop out a bean and taste test.
 When they reach your desired doneness, remove the beans from heat.